Home

 When is your dog most vulnerable to fleas and ticks?

-Fleas like a warm environment, which is why summer is known as the “flea season”.
-It’s also when your pet is likely to be outside more, and therefore more exposed to fleas and ticks.
+Fleas like a warm environment, which is why summer is sometimes known as the “flea season”.
+It is also when your pet is likely to be outside more, and therefore more exposed to fleas and ticks.
 Tick bites are more common in the summer months, between May and July particularly, and you’re also more likely to be out on long walks with your dog which means more exposure to bites.

 Whilst it’s a good idea to be extra vigilant when it comes to fleas and ticks in summer months, it’s important to remember that due to our modern, centrally heated homes, fleas can flourish all year round, so you shouldn’t neglect your flea fighters in the winter months.
+Dormant fleas can often become active when the heating comes on!

 How can you prevent an infestation?